rishihahs/mousetracker/README.md

 `offsetX`: the x offset of the cursor's position in the element

 `offsetY`: the y offset of the cursor's position in the element

+`mousemoveCallback(obj)` is the callback executed on mouse movement.
+The parameter is an object with the following properties:

+`element`: the CSS selector of the element hovered over (unless hovering over no particular element)

+`offsetX`: the x offset of the cursor's position in the element (or absolute position if not hovering over an element)

+`offsetY`: the y offset of the cursor's position in the element (or absolute position if not hovering over an element)

     mousetracker.triggerClick(element, offsetX, offsetY)